cryologger/ice-tracking-beacon/README.md

 ## Repository Contents
 * **/Arduino** - Contains the Arduino code.

-* **/Bill of Materials** - Iformation on all components used construction and their associated costs.
+* **/Bill of Materials** - Information on all components used construction and their associated costs.

 * **/Archive** - Contains information on previous iterations of the Cryologger design.